hamidgholami/terraform_lab/06-navigate-terraform-workflow/README.md

     >`terraform apply -input=false tfplan` to apply the plan stored in the file `tfplan`.

     ### Plan
+    - For teams collaborating on infrastructure, Terraform's plan output creates an opportunity for team members to **review each other's work**.
+    - The natural place for these reviews to occur is alongside **pull requests** within version control.
+    - For example, if a team notices that a certain change could result in service *disruption*, they may decide to *delay merging* its pull request until they can *schedule a maintenance window*.

     ### Apply
+    - Once a pull request has been approved and merged, it's important for the team to review the final **concrete plan** that's run against the shared team branch and the *latest version of the state file*.
+    - Operation team might be asked these questions:
+      - Do we expect any service disruption from this change?
+      - Is there any part of this change that is high risk?
+      - Is there anything in our system that we should be watching as we apply this?
+      - Is there anyone we need to notify that this change is happening?
 ### The Core Workflow Enhanced by Terraform Cloud